cucumber/docs/content/installation/ocaml.md

 install gherkin-c as a shared library with its header files on your system.

-Once you have the above prerequisites installed and checked out the Cucumber.ml code, all you need to do is:
+Next, check out the
+[Cucumber.ml project](https://github.com/cucumber/cucumber.ml) and do the following:

 ```shell
 dune build && dune install